 German immigrant Frederick Klemcke began making soap in a small building on San Pedro Creek in 1849.
-Klemcke sold his business in 1851 to Simon Menger, who expanded the facility and operated it until the building was badly damaged by a flood.
-Menger then bought property north of the site along the creek, and his family operated the San Antonio Soap Works there until 1917.
+Klemcke sold his business in 1851 to Simon Menger, who expanded the facility and operated the San Antonio Soap Works there until 1917.
 Just beyond the soap works near the creek and today's Martin Street, Henry Karber operated a brewery.
-Another brewery was established to the south on Laredo Street near the creek by Dan Heber.26
+Another brewery was established to the south on Laredo Street near the creek by Dan Heber.